Onie Wheeler

 The Ozark Cowboys went to Nashville in 1953 and signed to Columbia Records.
 Their initial releases were not hits, though Lefty Frizzell took the Wheeler-penned "Run 'Em Off" to the Top Ten of the U.S. country chart.

-Wheeler signed as a solo artist to Sun Records in 1957 and went on tour with Jerry Lee Lewis, Johnny Cash, Elvis Presley, and Carl Perkins.
-After a short time living in California, he returned to Nashville and recorded for several more labels in the 1960s.
-Later, he toured with George Jones in the mid-1960s and later that decade with Roy Acuff.
+Wheeler signed as a solo artist to Sun Records in 1957 and went on tour with headliner Hank Snow, and Faron Young, the Wilburn Brothers, Mother Maybelle & the Carter Sisters, Slim Whitman, Jerry Lee Lewis, Johnny Cash, Elvis Presley, and Carl Perkins.
+After a short time living in California, he returned to Missouri.
+He moved up north to Sherman, Missouri, outside of St Louis, for a short time, playing honky-tonks while holding a job before moving to Nashville in 1962, and joining Roy Acuff's band, touring Vietnam for US military and the Grand Ole Opry.

-His biggest success was the 1973 hit "John's Been Shucking My Corn," though the achievements of his daughter Karen would eclipse his own in the decade.
-He bought a guitar shop in Nashville in the late 1970s, and played at the Grand Ole Opry at times with Acuff.
-Wheeler was onstage playing with Rev. Jimmie Snow in 1984 when he collapsed and died of a heart attack.
+His biggest success was the 1973 hit "John's Been Shucking My Corn", though the achievements of his daughter Karen Wheeler would eclipse his own in the decade.
+He had a hit — "Go Home".
+He played on OKeh Records, and was a studio musician for such groups as the gospel duo, Slim & Zella Mae Cox.
+He bought a guitar shop in Nashville in the late 1970s, and played at the Grand Ole Opry, as a member of Roy Acuff's Smoky Mountain Boys band, from 1962 until his death.
+Wheeler was onstage playing for a taping of the Rev. Jimmie Snow's Grand Ole Gospel Radio Show in 1984 when he collapsed and died of a heart attack while standing in the Circle.